-- 31 The manufacturing industry is critical to the economic well-being of our nation, and is constantly seeking - ways to modernize its systems, boost productivity, and raise efficiency.
-To meet these goals, - 33 manufacturers are modernizing their OT systems by making them more interconnected and integrated - 34 with other IT systems and introducing automated methods to strengthen their overall OT asset - 35 management capabilities. - 36 As OT and IT systems become increasingly interconnected, manufacturers have become a major target - 37 of more widespread and sophisticated cybersecurity attacks, which can disrupt these processes and cause damage to equipment and/or injuries to workers.
+The manufacturing industry is critical to the economic well-being of the nation, and is constantly seeking ways to modernize its systems, boost productivity, and raise efficiency.
+To meet these goals, manufacturers are modernizing their OT systems by making them more interconnected and integrated with other IT systems and introducing automated methods to strengthen their overall OT asset management capabilities.

+As OT and IT systems become increasingly interconnected, manufacturers have become a major target of more widespread and sophisticated cybersecurity attacks, which can disrupt these processes and cause damage to equipment and/or injuries to workers.
 Furthermore, these incidents could significantly impact productivity and raise operating costs, depending on the extent of a cyber attack.